balsher-sidhu/ch15/README.md

 line added from RStudio

-will this show up in RStudio? written from github
+ this show up in RStudio? written from github

+this again from RStudio